 What is it I love about the painting?

 It evokes within me what I hope to achieve with my own art.
-It is the essence of a human soul without the finer detail.
-There is a flow of energy and a softness within the layered, muted colours.
+It is the essence of a human soul without the finer details.
+There is a flow of energy and a softness within the layered muted colours.
 I love that it appears unfinished so that I may use my own imagination to fill in the gaps… There is just enough here to create an impression of the person…perhaps a teeny tiny bit abstract? (interesting!).
 I love the fact that the face is not emphasised as much as the background.
 Yet the background emphasises the face.
 I love, love, love the energy of it.